codeforpdx/PASS/CONTRIBUTING.md

 4. If you are new to GitHub and/or the team, feel free to make your first pull request on the README/Contributing documentation to familiarize yourself with the project and GitHub.
 Add any comments and/or feedback.
 Request reviews from the appropriate people above.

 ## Feeling Lost?
-**Our developers will occasionally hang out in the *pass voice channel* while working on the project.
+Our developers will occasionally hang out in the *#pass voice channel* on Discord while working on the project.
 If you ever see people in there, feel free to hop in and ask questions.
-Consider it office hours.**
+Consider it office hours.

 ## Introductory PASS Readings